TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Results

 \section{Results}

 The goal of \TRACE{} is to support exploratory data analysis of multi-trial time-series data in neuroscience to identify functional cell types or groups and to study continuous variation of neuronal function between cells.
-Here, we show that \TRACE{} performs better than its competitors both on a synthetic dataset~(Fig.~\ref{fig:toy_dataset}) and a large-scale dataset of \textit{in vivo} two-photon-imaging recordings of neural activity in superior colliculus (Fig.~\ref{fig:neural_dataset}).
+Here, we show that \TRACE{} performs better than its competitors both on a synthetic dataset~(Fig.~\ref{fig:toy_dataset}) and on two large-scale \textit{in vivo} neuroscience time-series datasets~(Figs.~\ref{fig:neural_dataset},\ref{fig:spiking_dataset}).